project-slippi/Ishiiruka/Readme.md

 [rustup.rs](https://rustup.rs).
 Once installed, both CMake and Visual Studio should be able to automatically handle the rest for you.

 ## Building for Windows
-Open the solution file `Source/Dolphin.sln` to build Dolphin on Windows using [Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16).
-Other compilers might be
+Open the solution file `Source/Dolphin.sln` to build Dolphin on Windows using Visual Studio 2019.
+The installer for community edition appears to no longer be on the official website but this [direct link](https://aka.ms/vs/16/release/vs_community.exe) still works for now.
+Other compilers might be able to build Dolphin on Windows but have not been tested and are not recommended to be used.

+There are a few additional things you will need to install:
+1. When installing VS2019 or afterwards using the modify tool, you will need to install the MSVC v141 - VS 2017 C++ x64/x86 build tools.
-able to build Dolphin on Windows but have not been tested and are not recommended to be used.
-Git and Windows 10 SDK 10.0.17763.0 must be installed.
+2. Windows 10 SDK 10.0.17763.0 must be installed.
 You can [download it here](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/).
+3. You also need the June 2010 DirectX SDK, you can [download it here](https://github.com/project-slippi/Ishiiruka/releases/download/v2.2.5/DXSDK_Jun10.exe).
+You may have issues installing this, look at [this comment](https://stackoverflow.com/a/9401911) for how to fix it.
+Not sure everything in it is a hard requirement.
+4. You will need to [install rust](https://rust-lang.org/tools/install/) on your system.
+5. You will need to [install git](https://git-scm.com/install/windows) on your system.

 Once the solution is loaded, change the Configuration to `Release x64`, this can be done changed in the top toolbar.

-You also need the June 2010 DirectX SDK, you can [download it here](https://github.com/project-slippi/Ishiiruka/releases/download/v2.2.5/DXSDK_Jun10.exe).
-You will most likely have issues installing this, look at [this comment](https://stackoverflow.com/a/9401911) for how to fix it.
-Not sure everything in it is a hard requirement.

 If you have trouble with some `.lib` files missing, right click the Externals directory and click rebuild.